tanfwong/sdr_notes/_sources/ch3/filter.md

 # Multi-rate Filtering

 * Without exception, we need to filter both the TX and RX signals in any communication system.
-Analog and digital filtering are often required in the RF frontend and baseband processor, respectively.
+Analog and digital filters are often required in the RF frontend and baseband processor, respectively.
 * For the USRP radios, analog filtering is performed in the daughterboards.
 In the RX chain of the SBX daughterboard, there is